spcl/npbench/README.md

 _DPNP only contains a subset of the benchmarks, selected on interest and best-effort basis._

+** Important Note **

+For the DPNP framework, its preferred to use `python main.py` insted of `python quickstart.py`. which is designed to run the selected benchmarks specifically for the DPNP framework.

 ### Numba

 Numba can be installed with pip: